-Sanitary analyses of healthy and diseased avocado liners showed that Botryosphaeria sp. and Fusarium sp., can exist as latent infections in asymptomatic liners.
-Both Botryosphaeria sp. and Fusarium sp. were also the fungi mostly isolated from symptomatic twigs (Table 2).
+Sanitary analyses of healthy and diseased avocado liners showed that Botryosphaeria sp. and Fusarium sp. can exist as latent infections in asymptomatic samples.
+Both Botryosphaeria sp. and Fusarium sp. also were the fungi mostly isolated from symptomatic twigs (Table 2).

-Plating of wood pieces collected from healthy budwood of mother-plants of avocado scions and rootstocks showed that no Botryosphaeria sp. were recovered from most batches of budwood, except a low incidence observed on GEM (Table 3).
+Plating of wood pieces collected from healthy budwood of avocado scion and rootstock mother plants showed that no Botryosphaeria sp. were recovered from most batches of budwood, except a low incidence observed on GEM (Table 3).
 In contrast, Colletotrichum sp. were consistently isolated from all batches of budwood, but at low incidences (Table 3).
 The healthy-looking budwoods used for grafting underwent a bleach-sterilization step, as a routine procedure performed in the nursery, and explained the low levels of budwood contamination by Botryosphaeria and Colletotrichum fungi.
-Although we did not visit these orchards, sources of Botryosphaeria that can produce spores contributing to both water-splashed and aerial inoculum present in orchards.
+Although we did not visit these orchards, sources of inoculum in mature mother trees are likely present consisting of fruiting structures of Botryosphaeria that can produce spores contributing to the aerial inoculum present in orchards.

-Among 37 wood pieces the graft unions of potted avocado trees (Hass-Duck7 combination), 43.2, and 5.4 from the scion (Hass) part yielded Botryosphaeria and Phomopsis fungi while 25, 5, and 5% of the Botryosphaeria, Phomopsis, and Fusarium sp., respectively, were recovered out of 20 pieces of the Duck7 rootstock.
-This showed that the plants can be infected at the graft union which probably occur through the wound created during grafting.
+Among 37 wood pieces gathered from the graft union region (Figures 4A, B) of potted avocado trees (Hass-Duke7 combination), 43.2%, and 5.4% of samples from the scion (Hass) part yielded Botryosphaeria and Phomopsis fungi, respectively.
+Whereas from 20 pieces of Duke7 rootstock tissue Botryosphaeria, Phomopsis, and Fusarium sp. were recovered from 25%, 5%, and 5% of pieces, respectively.
+This showed the